 Kiro vs Kilo Code (2026)

-Side-by-side comparison of Kiro vs Kilo Code — pricing, capabilities, integrations, deployment complexity, and ratings.
-Last updated June 2026.
+Side-by-side comparison of Kiro vs Kilo Code: pricing, capabilities, integrations, deployment complexity, and ratings.
+Last updated July 2, 2026 by The AI Agent Index Editorial Team.

 Kiro